phreeza/manuscript_axon_potentials/doc/manuscript.md

 the same order of magnitude as the value ($\approx$\ 1\ µV) reported by
 @Swadlow2000Influence.

-To summarize, Equation XXX quantitatively predicts the contribution of axonal projection zones to the far field EFP, and this prediction matched experimental values in several cases.
+To summarize, Equation \ref{eqn:pmax} quantitatively predicts the contribution of axonal projection zones to the far field EFP, and this prediction matched experimental values in several cases.